BenMannMann/TipTap-Extra-Styling/README.md

-# TipTap-Background-Colours
+# TipTap Background Colours
-WIP Add Background Colour Functionality to TipTap Editor
+Adds Background Colour Functionality to TipTap Editor

+# WORK IN PROGRESS:
 Need to work out how to actually get the command to apply the new colour styling